VictoriaParkes/MS1-Vikki-Sponge-Patisserie/README.md

 All pages feature:
 - A responsive header with:
     - A logo which is a link to the home page allowing users to easily navigate to the home page from any other page.
     - The website cover text giving users a brief description of and promoting what the business offers.
+This is removed on screens up to 600px wide to avoid a cluttered appearance.
     - The navigation menu with links to each page which allows users to easily navigate from page to page across all devices without having to navigate backwards to previously visited pages.
     - A different background image for each page to provide visual interest that is relevent to the page content.
+The background images are responsive to screen width to ensure the focal point is centered and the image fits well on all screen sizes.
 - A footer with:
     - A responsive form used to sign up to a newsletter containing input fields in which the user is required to enter their name and email address in order to submit the form.
 The user submits this information using the 'sign up' submit button.
     - Social media icon links to Facebook, Twitter and Instagram which open in a new browser tab.